simonerigoni/qlikview_calendar/README.md

 ![Report](images/report.JPG)

-Of course it is possible to play around with the filters and check how the count of day_type changes
+Of course it is possible to play around with the filters and check how the count of day_type changes.

-You can find more information in this [blog post](https://medium.com/@simone.rigoni01/quick-and-easy-calendar-with-python-and-qlikview-cdd5d2db30e1)

 ## List of activities